nanlimarketing/nanlimarketing.github.io/_pages/publications.md

 - "Are Goal Achievements Effective in Driving Product Usage?
 Evidence from a Video Game Platform", with Honglin Deng and Heng Zhao
 - "Does Competition Result in Excessive Clickbaits in News?", with Yi Tang
+- "Competition and Planned Obsolescence - Evidence from Discrete GPU Market"